Kascea/Kascea/README.md

 # Hi there 👋

 I am Cole Carlson, a Software Engineer for Collin's Aerospace with a Bachelors degree in Computer Science and Minor in Electrical Engineering from the University of St. Thomas.
-I am experienced in Full-Stack, Windows application development, C#, Java, Javascript/Typescript, as well as a multitude of different frameworks and libraries.
+I am experienced in Full-Stack Web and Windows application development, C#, Java, Javascript/Typescript, as well as a multitude of different frameworks and libraries.

 ### 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/coletcarlson/)